Scotland cruise past UAE at World Cup qualifier

 Scotland now look forward to Group B encounters with Oman and Sri Lanka, while a third defeat for UAE snuffs out their hopes of reaching the Super Six stage.

-'We knew it was going to be a bit of a graft'

-Scotland captain Richie Berrington: "It was really important after the win against Ireland to turn up and adapt to the conditions.
+Scotland captain Richie Berrington told BBC Scotland: "It was really important after the win against Ireland to come back strong again.

-"Pleasing that we put in such a clinical performance with the ball and made it pretty comfortable.
-There was a bit on offer for the bowlers today, we knew it was going to be a bit of a graft.
-The longer you spent out there, the easier it got.

-"We just have to keep getting better as each game comes.
-As a team, we speak a lot about being aggressive and taking wickets.
-Sometimes, you can go for a few runs.
-Sole was outstanding.
-All the way through, we managed to pick up wickets.
+"The margin of runs was quite significant in the end, but it was definitely a hard fought victory and it's pleasing to get two from two.

+"It was just a case of me having to bat for as long as possible at one point and then it was about trying to cash in with a few wickets spare, especially with the short square boundaries here.

+"We're lucky to have a lot of good players in this squad, we have a lot of different match-winners.

+"It's exciting and there's a lot of belief.
+If we keep playing our best cricket, we'll be in a good position.

-"We know the importance of every game.
-We will enjoy today but we know we have a big game coming up on Sunday against Oman."
+"But it's a tough schedule and we know the importance of every game in these kind of tournaments and we have a real tough test on Sunday against Oman."